McClatchy

+McClatchy Media Company, also known as McClatchy, is an American publishing company incorporated under Delaware's General Corporation Law.
+Originally based in Sacramento, California, United States, and known as The McClatchy Company, it became a subsidiary of Chatham Asset Management, headquartered in Chatham Borough, New Jersey, as a result of its 2020 bankruptcy.

-The McClatchy Company, commonly referred to as simply McClatchy, is an American publishing company incorporated under Delaware's General Corporation Law and based in Sacramento, California.
-It operates 29 daily newspapers in fourteen states and has an average weekday circulation of 1.6 million and Sunday circulation of 2.4 million.
-In 2006, it purchased Knight Ridder, which at the time was the second-largest newspaper company in the United States (Gannett was, and remains, the largest).
+The company operates 29 daily newspapers in 14 states and has an average weekday circulation of 1.6 million and Sunday circulation of 2.4 million.
+In 2006, it purchased Knight Ridder, which at the time was the second-largest newspaper company in the United States.
+In 2024, McClatchy merged with A360media.

 In addition to its daily newspapers, McClatchy also operates several websites and community papers, as well as a news agency, McClatchy DC Bureau, focused on political news from Washington, D.C.

-In February 2020, McClatchy filed for Chapter 11 bankruptcy protection.
-In August 2020, a bankruptcy court approved a bid by hedge fund Chatham Asset Management to acquire McClatchy.